Chaitali2209/frontendtable/README.md

 --> fetched data from api using axios
 --> implemeted css styling using css3 and bootstrap css --> used google fonts
+--> added pagination
+--> implemented search functionality on the table
+--> also added sortable functionality to the table